Contributions for oral and/or poster presentations are invited. Abstracts of a maximum of 300 words should be submitted online by 23 March 2018.

 - Fibres and propagation physics

 - Near field optical techniques

 - Nonlinear photonics

 - Novel and super-resolution microscopy

 - Optical and quantum metrology

 - Optical environmental sensing

-- Photonic systems
+- Photonic systems and optical communications

 - Quantum coherent control

 - Quantum dots, nanocrystals, and low dimensional materials